David McMillan (smuggler): Thailand

 While on parole, McMillan flew to Thailand, travelling under the name Daniel Westlake.
-After a close call at Don Muang airport, he was arrested in Bangkok's Chinatown and charged with heroin trafficking.
-He was held in Klong Prem Central Prison.
+After a close call at Don Mueang airport, he was arrested in Bangkok's Chinatown and charged with heroin trafficking.
+He was held in Klong Prem Central Prison, also known colloquially as the Bangkok Hilton.
 Klong Prem Central prison (Thai: คลองเปรม; rtgs: Khlong Prem) is a maximum security prison in Chatuchak District, Bangkok, Thailand.
 The prison has several separate sections and houses up to 20,000 inmates.
 Due to his financial status, McMillan lived more comfortably than the average inmate while in prison.
 McMillan had his own chef and servants, dined on food bought from the supermarket, and also had his own office, television and radio.

-Facing the death penalty and a transfer to Asia's most notorious prison Bang Kwang Central Prison, also known colloquially as the Bangkok Hilton, McMillan resolved to escape.
+Facing the death penalty and a transfer to Bang Kwang Central Prison, which was considered the most notorious prison in Asia, McMillan resolved to escape.
 In August 1996 he cut the cell bars with hacksaws, scaled seven inner walls, then mounted the outer wall using a bamboo-pole ladder during the night.
 Once out of the prison, McMillan changed into civilian clothes and carried an umbrella as he walked away from the prison.
 McMillan credits the umbrella with helping him escape, saying that "escaping prisoners don't carry umbrellas".

 Within four hours of escaping the prison McMillan had boarded a plane to Singapore using a false passport, narrowly evading pursuing prison authorities.
 He later stated that there was "nothing better than the suction sound of an aeroplane door being sealed."
 Future Australian attorney-general Robert McClelland when praising Australia's embassy in Thailand remarked that McMillan: "… a prisoner... escaped from the Thai jail in quite exceptional and athletic circumstances.
 In terms of mere escape, it was really quite an achievement."
-He wasn't apprehended in Singapore, which also has the death penalty.

 Pakistan

 McMillan travelled to Balouchistan, Pakistan, where he lived under the protection of Mir Noor Jehan Magsi of the Magsi clan.
 He then began exporting drugs to Scandinavia.

 McMillan was later arrested in Lahore, Pakistan, as a result of the confession of a captured courier.
 McMillan was flown to Karachi, Pakistan, and held in Karachi Central Jail.
 This jail maintained a class system for prisoners, through which McMillan kept servants and private rooms.
 Due to a financial dispute with the prison superintendent concerning his illegal mobile phone, McMillan was transferred at night to the Hyderabad jail, where he was kept in the dungeons until being rescued by Lord Magsi.
-Not wishing to add to the existing Interpol warrants, McMillan returned to Karachi to stand trial, where he was acquitted by a Customs Court judge who found there was no evidence that McMillan had sponsored the courier, and that the government of Thailand had not made representations for extradition.